 Sean graduated from Boston University in 2020, earning a degree from the Questrom School of Business.

 Noah is a Duke Pike Class of 2019 and had the privilege of being involved in "Shave and Buzz" from its inception in spring 2016.

 Noah is a member of Bobby's pledge class, and will always be inspired by Bobby's drive, perseverance, and passion.
 Noah served as president of Pike from 2017 - 2018,

-Noah is currently a business analyst at McKinsey & Company, based in its New York office.
+After graduating from Duke in 2019 with a BA in Political Science, Noah worked as a business analyst at McKinsey & Company and is now pursuing his JD at Harvard Law School.
 He is extremely excited to have the opportunity to continue Bobby's incredible work and to help further the mission of I'm Not Done Yet.

 Ryan graduated from Duke in 2020 with a BS in Chemistry with a concentration in Biochemistry.

 Tyler works at Apollo Global Management as an analyst in the Real Estate Debt group, where he underwrites and assists in originating loans in commercial real estate across asset classes, geographical regions, and the capital structure.

 Tyler previously interned with this group during the summers of 2017 and 2018.

 Tyler was in Bobby's fraternity at Duke and was able to witness first hand Bobby's neverending kindness, energy, and ability to inspire everyone around him.
 Tyler participated in the annual Shave and Buzz events since the inaugural event in 2016 and most recently helped coordinate the 2020 AYA at Amity fundraiser in New York.
 He hopes to carry on Bobby's legacy of giving back and spreading hope through I'm Not Done Yet.